gauravmishraitbhu/one-to-many-kurento/README.md

 # one-to-many-app

-One to many video broadcasting app. copy paste from kurento node tutorial.
+One to many video broadcasting app using webRTC . copy pasted from kurento node tutorials.
 Using express 4.*.

 ## Usage